datacraft-dsc/DEPs/0/README.md

 An entity in the Data Ecosystem which has potential value, and may be utilised by participants using systems supporting the DEPs standards.

+## Asset Metadata

+A JSON data object that describes an Asset in the Data Ecosystem.
+Every valid Asset in the Ecosystem must have valid Metadata associated with it.

+Asset Metadata standards are defined in DEP8.

 ## Bundle

 A special type of Asset that represents a collection of other Assets.
 A Bundle can be regarded